Menopause Treatment

 Comprehensive Evaluation

 Talk to your doctor if you have irregular periods, problems sleeping, hot flashes, urinary issues, vaginal dryness, and/or painful sex.
-Your ob-gyn will do a thorough evaluation to find out what would be the most appropriate treatment for you.
-Your evaluation may include tests to determine your risk or diagnosis for cardiovascular disease, cancer, liver disease, osteoporosis, and other conditions, such as hypothyroidism, which can cause symptoms that are similar to those that occur during menopause.
+A women's health specialist will conduct a thorough evaluation to determine the most appropriate treatment for you.
+Your evaluation may include tests to understand your risk or diagnosis for cardiovascular disease, cancer, liver disease, osteoporosis, and other conditions, such as hypothyroidism, untreated depression, and anxiety, which can mimic symptoms related to perimenopause and menopause.

 Lifestyle Changes, OTC Medicines

-Your ob-gyn can recommend simple changes in your diet or exercise habits, as well as over-the-counter medicines to make uncomfortable symptoms better.
+Your women's health specialist can recommend simple changes in your diet or exercise habits, as well as over-the-counter medicines to make uncomfortable symptoms better.

 Duke Health offers locations throughout the Triangle.
 Find one near you.